 The site of the well is on the north side of the road between Saucher and Collace, just past the small stand of trees.

 Nothing now remains of the well, but across the road on the strip of grass leading to the burn there is patchy Cotton Grass growth, evidence of the vestigial flow of the spring.
 A nearby water pumping station on the same side of the road as the former well is probably responsible for the spring well’s demise.

 Saint Euchan was made the titular or patron Saint of Collace by Bishop de Bernham in 1242.
 The exact identity of the Saint is unclear but he is believed to be the Irish Saint Eoghan, the son of Caennach of Leinster who was ‘carried off in his early youth by pirates to Britain’ later spending some years at Whithorn, before returning to Ireland, where he became the master of St Kevin at Kilnamanach, the monastery he founded in County Wicklow, and Bishop of Ardstraw, County Tyrone.
-His saint’s day is August 23rd.
-As there seems to be some doubt as to the Saint’s true identity it is perhaps worth mentioning that Euken is a Basque man’s first name, but this is almost certainly coincidence.
+As folklore exists about his presence in the Collace area, he may have moved up to what is now Perthshire from Whithorn before his return to Ireland.
+St Eoghan’s saint’s day is August 23rd.
+As there seems to be some doubt as to the Saint’s true identity it is perhaps worth mentioning that Euken is a Basque man’s first name, equivalent to Eugene, and while it is tempting to think of a Basque Holy Man walking the Pictland, this is very likely to be a coincidence.